glennpeters/autocomplete-demo-vue/README.md

 Building towards the guidelines below, limiting the scope because of external time pressures.

 This is a demonstration of principles, not an attempt to manage pixel-perfect design.
+Developed and tested in Chrome.
+For production code, I'd be testing in other browsers.

 Using an <a href="https://www.digitalocean.com/community/tutorials/vuejs-vue-autocomplete-component#step-1-setting-up-the-project">Autocomplete tutorial for time management</a>.